 Dr. Matthew Schultz delivered Carly’s healthy baby girl, Madelyn, on June 15 at 8:05 am.
-She weighed 8 pounds 9 ounces.
+She weighed 8 pounds and 9 ounces.

 “Having my baby at Welia Health was just a wonderful experience,” said Carly.
 “Given COVID, we couldn’t have visitors, but knowing all of the staff, many quickly stopped by to say hello and wish us well.
-I could literally feel the compassion from the nurses, because they just take such great care of their patients.”
+I could literally feel the compassion from the nurses because they just take such great care of their patients.”

 Madelyn was born in the new birthing center.
 Carly remarked that the rooms are beautiful with large windows allowing in a ton of natural light.
 She loved having her husband and baby in the room with her.

 “Other than a few hints of change and encouraged masking, there wasn’t anything major that made delivering during a pandemic too different,” said Carly.
 “The whole process was quite comforting.
 In fact, not having visitors was nice in a way because Traver and I had that time to focus on my recovery and just bond with Madelyn.”